mattrehbein/data_studio/code/05-project/DIARY_5.md

 -visit a garden -- there's nine, I think, in GA.
 Athens, Monroe -flesh out the Cali stuff, and link to the green tech media article if don't get someone on record myself

+FOR THE TEXT LEADING INTO THE ANIMATED MAP:
+There were six solar gardens in the US in 2008.
+Here's how they grew over the next decade:

 <a href="https://www.greentechmedia.com/articles/read/a-rough-start-possible-reforms-for-californias-community-solar-program#gs.bOYl=6U">Greentech Media</a>